 Watching TV or even writing a blog like this one is not a piece of cake either because my concentration span is still limited too.

-7 things I have learned through slowing down my pace after a brain surgery. #holistichealth Click To Tweet
+7 things I have learned through slowing down my pace after a brain surgery. #recovery Click To Tweet

 So this week so far has been an incredible opportunity for me to take a step back and become more mindful of life around me.

 1. Develop Patience

 Only after that I will (hopefully) get the green light to get slowly back to my routine or, at least have some plan put together.

 Even though it is not like I am just lying down like a lazy cat all day long, I am not my usual multi-tasking Debbie either.

 After long days in the office and evenings (and sometimes also mornings) working out, I am accustomed to leaving a lot to do on the weekends.

 Eating well and getting enough rest is the only thing that matters and it is helping me recharge my depleted batteries.

 3. Try New Things

-When one’s agenda is packed, all that they wish is that nothing comes in between and that they have the chance to do, if not everything, at least as many planned tasks as possible.
+When one’s agenda is packed, all that they wish for is that nothing comes in between and that they have the chance to do.
+If not everything, at least as many planned tasks as possible.

-- try new recipes (even if I have to find the closest chair every 3 to 5 minutes)
+- Try new recipes (even if I have to find the closest chair every 3 to 5 minutes).

-- browse different radio stations just because
+- Browse different radio stations just because.

-- watch all cat vids on YouTube (not ALL of them, but you know what I mean…).
+- Watch all cat vids on YouTube (not ALL of them, but you know what I mean…).

 It may not be exciting as going for a walk in the forest, but that is what I can do, and I am enjoying it.